Basic Trading Tips (Forex Beginners)

 Most Volatile Days of the Week

-Some days of the week tend to be more volatile than others.
-In general, volatility in the Forex majors tends to be larger in the middle of the week, especially as concerns Tuesday and Wednesday.
-Mondays are static.
-Fridays are also weak in terms of volatility, as most Forex traders choose to close their positions towards the weekend.
+Some days of the week are more volatile than others.
+Generally, volatility in the Forex majors tends to peak in the middle of the week, particularly on Tuesday and Wednesday.
+Mondays are typically static, while Fridays are also low in volatility, as most Forex traders prefer to close their positions before the weekend.

 ■ Forex Trading Tips